 VX Sagittarii is a red hypergiant star located in the southern constellation Sagittarius.
 It is one of the largest stars known, with a radius over a thousand times that of the Sun.
-With an apparent magnitude that varies from 6.5 to 14.0, the star is invisible to the naked eye.
+With an apparent magnitude that varies from 6.5 to 14.0, the star is invisible to the unaided eye.
 It lies at an approximate distance of 5,100 light years from Earth.

 VX Sagittarii is a luminous supergiant or hypergiant star of the spectral type M4eIa – M10eIa.
 The luminosity class Ia indicates a bright supergiant.
 VX Sgr has a mass 12 times that of the Sun.
 It is a pulsating variable star whose brightness oscillates with an unusually large amplitude, from magnitude 6.5 to 14.0.

 The star’s radius, spectral type, temperature and luminosity all vary depending on the pulsation phase.
 As the star pulsates, its radius changes from 1,120 to 1,550 solar radii.
 At minimum light, VX Sgr shows the spectrum of a M9.8e class star and, at the maximum, its spectral type is M4e.

 VX Sagittarii has an estimated luminosity about 195,000 times that of the Sun, while its temperature varies from 2,900 K near the minimum to 3,200-3,400 K near the maximum.
 Temperatures in this range are similar to those of the coolest stars on the asymptotic giant branch (AGB) and highly unusual for a massive supergiant.
 A study published in 2009 demonstrated that the star’s atmosphere appears to resemble the atmospheres of Mira-type (AGB) stars more closely than those of red supergiants (RSG).